skills17/euroskills-web-development-2023/src/modules/module-e/INSTRUCTIONS.md

 Your task is to create a progressive web app for an AI news site.
 The backend is already provided to you with an OpenAPI specification explaining the available endpoints.
 The frontend has to be created from scratch.
 However, functionality is more important than look and feel.
+A simple icon for the app is provided to you already.

 The app has the following requirements:

-- It can be installed on the user's device
+- It can be installed on the user's device.
-- There is one view, showing all recent news articles in a list
+- There is one view, showing all recent news articles in a list.
+The API returns only the 10 most recent articles and only those 10 articles have to be shown.
-- It has to work offline, meaning the last successfully loaded news articles are shown if the user does not have an Internet connection
+- It has to work offline, meaning the last successfully loaded news articles are shown if the user does not have an Internet connection.
-- If the user is online, articles are always loaded from the API and not returned from cache
+- If the user is online, articles are always loaded from the API and not returned from cache.
-- Notifications about new articles can be received as explained below and open the app to the list view when clicked
+- Notifications about new articles can be received as explained below and open the app to the list view when clicked.

 Because PWAs do not work with file URLs, a simple HTTP server is provided to you.
-It can be started by running `npm start` and serves the content of the whole directory.
+It can be started by running `npm start` inside the `task2/src` folder and serves the content of the whole directory on [localhost:8080](http://localhost:8080).

 ### Notifications